borisdayma/semantic-segmentation/README.md

 - `pre_process.py` must be run once on the dataset to make it more user friendly (segmentation masks with consecutive values) ;
 - `prototype.ipynb` is a Jupyter Notebook used to prototype our solution ;
-- `train.py` is a script to run several experiments and log them on [Weighs & Biases](https://www.wandb.com/).
+- `train.py` is a script to run several experiments and log them on [Weights & Biases](https://www.wandb.com/).

 ## Results